wootencl/apidocs-v4/source/includes/_claims.md

 subscriber.address.state | The subscriber’s state information as specified on their policy. (e.g. "CA") | subscriber.address.zipcode | The subscriber’s zip/postal code as specified on their policy. (e.g. "94401") |
-subscriber.birth_date | The subscriber’s birth date as specified on their policy. | 11a: Insured's date of birth subscriber.first_name | Required: The subscriber’s first name as specified on their policy. | 4: Insured's name subscriber.gender | The subscriber’s gender as specified on their policy. | 11a: Insured's sex subscriber.group_name | Optional: The subscriber’s group name as specified on their policy. | 11b: Employer's name or school name
+subscriber.birth_date | The subscriber’s birth date as specified on their policy. | 11a: Insured's date of birth subscriber.claim_filing_code | Indicates the type of payment for the claim.
+It is an optional field and when left blank or not passed in the request, defaults to "mutually_defined".
+A full list of possible values is included [below](#filing). | subscriber.first_name | Required: The subscriber’s first name as specified on their policy. | 4: Insured's name subscriber.gender | The subscriber’s gender as specified on their policy. | 11a: Insured's sex subscriber.group_name | Optional: The subscriber’s group name as specified on their policy. | 11b: Employer's name or school name